corundum/corundum/docs/source/devicelist.rst

 - :sup:`5` Can read MAC from I2C EEPROM, but EEPROM is blank from factory
 - :sup:`6` MAC available from BMC, but accessing BMC is not yet implemented
 - :sup:`7` No on-board EEPROM
-- :sup:`8` Flash sits behind CPLD, not currently exposed via PCIe
+- :sup:`8` Flash sits behind board management controller, not currently exposed via PCIe
 - :sup:`9` Flash sits behind Zynq SoC, not currently exposed via PCIe
+- :sup:`10` Flash sits behind board management controller, inaccessible

 .. table:: Summary of the board-specific design variants and some important configuration parameters.